A Tough Winter: Additional cast

-Production notes
+Production

 The first Pete the Pup was poisoned by an unknown assailant after this film.

-Stepin Fetchit was actually signed to a one-year contract with Hal Roach Studios to appear with the gang in 9 episodes during the 1930-31 season.
-He was originally written into the scripts for several episodes, including Pups Is Pups, Helping Grandma and Little Daddy.
-However, his contract was canceled for unknown reasons and the Our Gang series continued without him.
+Stepin Fetchit had signed a one-year contract with Hal Roach Studios to appear with the gang in nine episodes during the 1930-31 season.
+His character was included in the scripts for several episodes, including Pups Is Pups, Helping Grandma and Little Daddy, but his contract was canceled for unknown reasons and the Our Gang series continued without him.

-Because of perceived racism toward African Americans, A Tough Winter was eliminated from the syndicated Little Rascals television package in 1971.
+Because of perceived racial insensitivities, A Tough Winter was eliminated from the syndicated Little Rascals television package in 1971.

-Beverly Parrish was signed for two years to replace Jean Darling, who was dismissed six months prior, but she died suddenly a week and a half after this episode was filmed.
-Shirley Jean Rickett wound up replacing her several episodes later, though she lasted only half a season as well.
+Beverly Parrish was signed for two years to replace Jean Darling, who had been dismissed six months earlier, but she died suddenly a week and a half after this episode was filmed.
+Shirley Jean Rickett replaced her several episodes later, although she lasted only half a season.

-This was the last episode to feature an orchestral music scoring, and the last to feature the theme song "That Old Gang Of Mine" in the credits.
-The film also was the first to feature Leroy Shield jazz-style pieces.
-His music would become a big part of Our Gang films.
+This was the last episode to feature an orchestral music scoring, and the last to feature the theme song "That Old Gang of Mine" in the credits.
+The film also was the first to feature Leroy Shield's jazz-style pieces that would become an integral part of future Our Gang films.